mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 ### Define Steps, Implement a Step

 1. As a first step, you can simply copy+paste the snippets that Cucumber gives you (at the bottom of the report) into `movie_steps.rb`.  **Do it now.**
-2. Run Cucumber again: `rails cucumber`.
+2. Run Cucumber again: `bundle exec cucumber`.
    * See that all steps are now pending or skipped (because an earlier step is pending).
 3. Implement the step `I go to the edit page for {string}`
    * You will find these to be helpful: